rnnh/bioinfo-notebook/docs/part1.md

 ---
 layout: default
 title: 1.
 General guides
-nav_order: 1
+nav_order: 2
+description: "These are general guides for installing Ubuntu, using the command line, and the types of files used in bioinformatics."
 has_children: true
 has_toc: True
 ---

 # 1. General guides

-These are general guides for installing Ubuntu, using the command line, and the types of files used in bioinformatics.